Report from the WORLD

 groups, return to the constitutional democratic rights revoking

-opposition, at present under constant death threat.
-We also
+the political opposition, at present under constant death

-urge the Colombian government to negotiate a humanitarian
+threat.
+We also urge the Colombian government to negotiate

-agreement, in order to effectively protect the civil population
+a humanitarian agreement, in order to effectively protect

-from war violence and to re-initiate peace negotiations.
-This
+the civil population from war violence and to re-initiate

-in November 2003, at the occasion of the Second European Social
+time in November 2003, at the occasion of the Second European

-Forum.
-The European pole of the IPN will support the trade
+Social Forum.
+The European pole of the IPN will support

-union days of mobilization, April 2 and 3, and the day of
+the trade union days of mobilization, April 2 and 3, and

-action for a social Europe on May 9, called by the coordination
+the day of action for a social Europe on May 9, called by

 19. The WPF welcomes the proposal of creating a South Asian